deepstreamIO/deepstream.io-website/content/tutorials/98-webrtc/40-webrtc-video-manipulation/index.md

 tags: [WebRTC, Canvas, getUserMedia, captureStream, filter, video manipulation]
 ---

-In the [previous tutorial](../webrtc-audio-video) we've discussed how to share unaltered audio and video streams between browsers - but in times of Snapchat, dog snout overlays and vintage effect filters this might not be enough.
+In the [previous tutorial](../webrtc-audio-video) ([Github-friendly link](../30-webrtc-audio-video)) we've discussed how to share unaltered audio and video streams between browsers - but in times of Snapchat, dog snout overlays and vintage effect filters this might not be enough.
 So in this tutorial we'll look into manipulating the video before sending.

 ## How it works